 Buy and Sell Decisions

-When should John sell his Coca-Cola or Wal-Mart positions?
-If he is convinced that another investment opportunity will allow him to purchase substantially more look-through earnings and that company enjoys the same sort of stability in earnings due to regulation or competitive position, he may be justified in selling his shares and moving into the other company (note that in the case of Wal-Mart and Coca-Cola, however, it is unlikely one is going to find a corporation with comparable competitive advantages and economics.)
+John should only sell his Coca-Cola or Walmart positions and move into another company if he is convinced that another investment opportunity will allow him to purchase substantially more look-through earnings, and that company enjoys the same sort of stability in earnings due to regulation or competitive position.

 Furthermore, John needs to evaluate his investment performance by the operating results of the business, not the stock quote.
-If his look-through earnings are steadily growing and management maintains a shareholder-friendly orientation, the stock price is only a concern in that it will allow him to purchase additional shares at an attractive price; these fluctuations are merely the lunacy of Mr. Market.
+If his look-through earnings are steadily growing and management maintains a shareholder-friendly orientation, the stock price is only a concern in that it will allow him to purchase additional shares at an attractive price.
+The fluctuations are merely the lunacy of the market.

-The $18,827.50 in look-through earnings John calculated is every bit as real to his wealth as if he owned a car wash, apartment building or pharmacy.
-By investing from a business perspective, John is better able to make intelligent, rather than emotional, decisions.
-As long as the competitive position of either company has not changed, John should view significant drops in the price of Wal-Mart and Coca-Cola’s common stock as an opportunity to acquire additional look-through earnings at a bargain price.
+The $18,827.50 in look-through earnings John calculated is every bit as real to his wealth as if he owned a car wash, apartment building, or pharmacy.
+By investing from a business perspective, John is better able to make intelligent decisions rather than emotional ones.
+As long as the competitive position of either company has not changed, John should view significant drops in the price of Walmart and Coca-Cola's common stock as an opportunity to acquire additional look-through earnings at a bargain price.

 Many corporations invest in other businesses.
-Under Generally Accepted Accounting Principles (GAAP), the earnings of these investment holdings are reported in one of three ways: the cost method, the equity method or the consolidated method.
-The cost method is applied to holdings that represent under twenty percent voting control—it only accounts for dividends received by the investing corporation.
+Under Generally Accepted Accounting Principles (GAAP), the earnings of these investment holdings are reported in one of three ways: cost method, equity method, or consolidated method.
+The cost method is applied to holdings that represent under 20% voting control—it only accounts for dividends received by the investing corporation.